metal3-io/metal3-docs/design/baremetal-operator/image-builder-integration.md

 Overall this is more flexible, since the image URL can be added in any way (not necessarily by adding a separate controller).
 It also has fewer moving parts.
-On the other hand, the more opinionated proposal above provides a more stuctured way for associating the network data with the BareMetalHost it applies to.
+On the other hand, the more opinionated proposal above provides a more structured way for associating the network data with the BareMetalHost it applies to.

-### Have Ironic customise the image
+### Have Ironic customize the image

 Currently Ironic just boots the Node with a given kernel and initrd.
-However, when deploying using virtual media it has the capability to [customise the ISO image to include the networkData](https://docs.openstack.org/ironic/latest/admin/dhcp-less.html#configuring-network-data).
+However, when deploying using virtual media it has the capability to [customize the ISO image to include the networkData](https://docs.openstack.org/ironic/latest/admin/dhcp-less.html#configuring-network-data).
 (Specifically, this is implemented in the iLO and redfish drivers, and